kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 - how to map between generated transport models and your internal application DTOs
 - which response variant should be returned for each outcome

+Two signature details are easy to miss and easy to get wrong later:

+- delegate methods are declared `throws Exception` in `Java`, so an implementation may throw freely; narrowing the `throws` clause in your `@Override` is allowed and usually cleaner
+- optional query parameters arrive as `null`, **not** as the `default` written in the contract — an OpenAPI `default` documents the value for readers of the contract, it does not make the generated server substitute it.
+Applying `page = 0`, `size = 10`, and `sort = "name"` is the delegate's job

 ### 2. `UsersApiController` { #2-usersapicontroller }

 This is the generated HTTP controller that Kora puts into the application graph.